aktnk/3D_model_manager/README.md

 2.  **Is the model file size optimized?** For best performance on mobile devices, model files should ideally be under 5MB.
 Very large models may fail to load in AR.
 3.  **(For iOS) Is there a `.usdz` file?** While not always required, providing a `.usdz` version of your model is the most reliable way to ensure AR works on iPhones and iPads.

+## Acknowledgements

+The "Astronaut" 3D model used in the screenshots is provided by Poly by Google via [modelviewer.dev](https://modelviewer.dev/shared-assets/models/Astronaut.glb) and is licensed under [CC-BY](https://creativecommons.org/licenses/by/3.0/).

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.